HBL001/Randall/README.md

 * **User feedback** (status LED + beep/haptic patterns)
 * **Safety shutdown** flow that stops recording then asserts **KILL#** for hard power cut via the power-path controller

-> The architecture is deliberately conservative: the DVR is treated as an *untrusted black box*, so the controller only assumes state when it has an LED-derived classification (or a defined timeout).

 ---

 ## Hardware assumptions